breimanntools/aaanalysis/docs/source/index/CONTRIBUTING_COPY.rst

     - This file summarizes Python dev conventions for this project.
     - Refer to 'Vision' for project aims and 'Documentation' for naming conventions.
     - Only modify  CONTRIBUTING.rst and then update the /docs/source/index/CONTRIBUTING_COPY.rst.
-    - Remove '/docs/source' from image paths for CONTRIBUTING_COPY!!!!!!!!
+    - Remove '/docs/source' from image paths for CONTRIBUTING_COPY.
     Some minor doc tools
     - You can use Traffic analytics (https://docs.readthedocs.io/en/stable/analytics.html) for doc traffic.
     - Check URLs with LinkChecker (bash: linkchecker ./docs/_build/html/index.html).